linode/docs/products/storage/backups/_index.md

 ## Pricing

-Block Storage pricing may be viewed on the [Linode Pricing](https://www.linode.com/pricing/#row--storage) page.
+Backup pricing may be viewed on the [Linode Pricing](https://www.linode.com/pricing/#row--storage) page.